-This policy has been prepared at a time when commercial and non-commercial use of Council parks and forests is still at an early stage.
-Of the estimated one million visitors that use Council parks and forests each year, most are casual visitors not involved with commercial or non-commercial (club) activities.
+This policy has been prepared at a time when commercial and structured non-commercial use of Council parks and forests is still at a relatively early stage.
+Of the estimated one million visitors that use Council parks and forests each year, most are casual visitors not involved with commercial or structured non-commercial use.